 10. What types of illness or injury are covered by the MBF?

 Apart from an exclusion, the MBF generally covers all members who have lost their medical certificate regardless of how the condition arose.
 All ailments, physical and psychological, are covered to certain levels, subject to restrictions specified in the Rules.
 There are some situations where a payment is subject to the discretion of the Trustees, such as for war, intentional self-injury, suicide, injuries sustained under the influence of drugs or alcohol or during the commission of a criminal act, and the like.

 The Capital Benefit is the maximum amount a member may receive in the event of a permanent loss of medical.
 This will normally be paid in fortnightly instalments, however in rare cases at the discretion of the Trustees it can be paid as a lump sum payment.
 It is tax free, and is currently set at four times gross salary.

 12. If I am on sick leave or receiving ACC payments, can I also receive MBF payments?

 To receive a benefit, you must have lost your medical certificate AND used all your sick leave before the MBF will make any payments.
 If you are receiving ACC, the MBF will “top up” your ACC payments to ensure you are receiving the equivalent of your fortnightly net income.

-13. If I lose my medical, will this whole process will be activated automatically?
+13. If I lose my medical, will this whole process be activated automatically?

-No. You must advise a Trustee or the MBF Office ASAP after you become aware of a situation that will affect your medical certificate.
+No. You must advise a Trustee or the MBF Office as soon as possible after you become aware of a situation that will affect your medical certificate.
 Airways and/or the CAA will not necessarily tell the MBF of the medical status of their staff/clients.